Guidance for Authors on the Preparation and Submission of Manuscripts to the Journal of Gastrointestinal and Liver Diseases*

 – the manuscript has been reviewed and approved by all named authors.

-Please send copies of patients᾽ consent forms in which patients or other subjects of your experiments clearly grant permission for inclusion in the study and/or the publication of photographs or other material that might identify them.
+Please send copies of patients᾽ consent forms in which patients or relatives in case the patient cannot, or other subjects of your experiments clearly grant permission for inclusion in the study and/or the publication of photographs or other material that might identify them.

 Types of Articles